KNOW YOUR RIGHTS

 I Need a Lawyer

-• If you are arrested, you have the right to a private phone call within a reasonable time of your arrest.
-The police may not listen to the call if it is made to a lawyer.
+If you are arrested, you have the right to make a private phone call soon after your arrest.
+If you call a lawyer, the police are not allowed to listen to the call.

-• If you are detained by ICE or Border Patrol, you have the right to hire a lawyer, but the government does not have to provide one for you.
-Ask for a list of free or low-cost alternatives.
+If ICE or Border Patrol detains you, you have the right to hire a lawyer.
+The government does not have to give you a free lawyer.
+You can ask for a list of lawyers who are free or low-cost.

-• If you are detained, you have the right to call a lawyer or your family, and you have the right to be visited by a lawyer in detention.
+If you are being detained, you have the right to call a lawyer or your family.
+You also have the right to meet with a lawyer where you are being held.